What is a field camp?

 But selecting a field camp is not an easy task.
 As mentioned, you need to consider individual factors like location and the learning environment.

 We’ve provided some advice to get started.
 But don’t be afraid to reach out to geologists who have just returned from a field camp.
-By learning from their holistic experience, it can help you decide what you’re looking out for in a field camp.
+Learning from their holistic experience can help you decide what you’re looking out for in a field camp.

 Have you ever done a field camp?
 We would love to hear from you!
 Tell us about your experiences in the comments below.
 You can really help other enter-level geologists.